bhardwajRahul/shadps4-game-compatibility/README.md

 # Info

 shadPS4 can load some modules in LLE mode, some are neccesary and some have HLE replacements.
-The folllowing firmware modules are supported and must be placed under `user/sys_modules` folder.
+The following firmware modules are supported and must be placed under `user/sys_modules` folder.
 Tested FW modules are from 11.00.

 - libSceNgs2.sprx
 - libSceFiber.sprx